MacMayo1993/WORM-3/README.md

 **Level 5 — College Dorm**: A desk lamp in darkness, a laptop glow, moonlight, bookshelves. *Late-night mathematics: sitting with parity until you understand it.*

-**Level 6 — Office**: A cubicle farm with 12 workstations, grid lighting, floating bar charts. *Structured space that reveals structure in the cube.
-The explode view makes the internal geometry of the manifold visible for the first time.*
+**Level 6 — Office**: A cubicle farm with 12 workstations, grid lighting, floating bar charts. *Structured space that reveals structure in the cube.*

 **Level 7 — NASA Mission Control**: A 30-meter display wall, tiered control consoles with cyan emissive glow, data streams cascading through the air. *The Sudokube constraint is a control problem: managing independent systems simultaneously.*

-**Level 8 — Launch Pad**: A rocket on concrete under 200 stars, a red launch tower, engine flame cones. *The moment before the ultimate challenge.
-Both constraints are active.
-There is no undoing the launch.*
+**Level 8 — Launch Pad**: A rocket on concrete under 200 stars, a red launch tower, engine flame cones. *The moment before the ultimate challenge.*

-**Level 9 — Lunar Surface**: Gray terrain, 500 stars, Earth hanging in the black sky, 20 craters, a lunar module with footprints. *From the Moon, you can see the whole Earth — a sphere, viewed from outside, with its antipodal structure comprehensible from this altitude.
-The Net View gives you the same perspective on the cube.*
+**Level 9 — Lunar Surface**: Gray terrain, 500 stars, Earth hanging in the black sky, 20 craters, a lunar module with footprints. *From the Moon you can see the whole Earth — a sphere viewed from outside, with its antipodal structure comprehensible from this altitude.*

 **Level 10 — Black Hole**: A custom GLSL shader environment featuring procedural gravitational lensing, an accretion disk with flowing temperature bands, a photon sphere ring, and Hawking radiation glow.
 The environment pulses in response to flip operations. *Orientation does not exist here.
 The topology completes its argument.*

 ### Free Play Backgrounds

-Interactive HDR photographic panoramas (actual photographs, not shaders) that wrap the scene in 360°.
-Orbiting the camera rotates the panorama.
-Also provides image-based lighting so cube reflections match the environment.
+Interactive HDR photographic panoramas (360° photographs) that wrap the scene with image-based lighting so cube reflections match the environment.
 Options: Sunset, Forest, Sunrise, Park, Night Sky, City Skyline, Apartment, Modern Lobby, Warehouse, Photo Studio, Dark, Midnight Blue, and the Black Hole procedural shader.

 ---